Chaithumini/Timezone/README.md

  To configure the Timezone Settings
   *  Go to Admin > Timezone settings (Placed in the Admin toolbar).
-  *  Enter the City, State and Select the Timezone from the given list.
+  *  Enter the Country, City and Select the Timezone from the given list.
   *  Save the changes.
   *  Site Administrator can have the permission to set the Timezone.